|

 humanistic celebration of humanity, in 1855.
 Emerson, whom Whitman

-revered, said of Leaves of Grass that it held "incomparable things
+revered, said of Leaves of Grass that it held "inco

 incomparably said."
 During the Civil War, Whitman worked as an army